Legal requirements for tourism businesses

 - upholstered furniture must pass a prescribed cigarette resistance test

 - cover prescribed fabric, whether for use in permanent or loose covers, will normally have to pass a match resistance test

 - filling materials for all furniture must pass ignitability tests as specified in the regulations

 All new upholstered furniture (except mattresses and bedding) and loose and stretch covers for furniture must carry a permanent label detailing compliance with fire safety requirements.
 Always look for these labels before buying any upholstered furniture for your property.

-Furniture designed to cope with a greater fire hazard (eg hotel beds and chairs) are available.
+You could consider buying furniture designed to cope with a greater fire hazard (eg hotel beds and chairs).
 When re-equipping your self-catering property, it will normally be for you to decide if you require the new furniture to meet these higher fire resistance standards.
 If you are in doubt, check with your local fire authority.

 If you are making the equipment available for your guests to use, you will be liable for their safety.
 For electrical equipment to be regarded as safe, there should be no risk (or only a minimal risk) that the equipment could cause death or injury to any person, or cause damage to property.

-Whilst not a legal requirement, you should regularly check and service electrical goods supplied in your accommodation to ensure their safety.
+Whilst not a legal requirement, you should regularly check and service the electrical goods you suuply in your accommodation to ensure their safety.

-Gas appliances, installation pipework or flue installed in your premises must be installed in accordance with manufacturer’s instructions.
-They must be maintained in a safe condition.
-They must also be inspected by a Gas Safe engineer at least once a year.
+You must have gas appliances, installation pipework or flue installed in your premises in accordance with manufacturer's instructions.
+You must maintain them in a safe condition.
+A Gas Safe engineer must inspect them at least once a year.